apache/pekko-grpc/docs/src/main/paradox/server/walkthrough.md

 Java
 :  @@snip [GreeterServiceImpl.java](/plugin-tester-java/src/main/java/example/myapp/helloworld/GreeterServiceImpl.java) { #full-service-impl }

-## Serving the service with Akka HTTP
+## Serving the service with Pekko HTTP

 Note, how the implementation we just wrote is free from any gRPC related boilerplate.
-It only uses the generated model and interfaces from your domain and basic Akka streams classes.
+It only uses the generated model and interfaces from your domain and basic Pekko streams classes.
 We now need to connect this implementation class to the web server to offer it to clients.

-Akka gRPC servers are implemented with Akka HTTP.
-In addition to the above `GreeterService`, a @scala[`GreeterServiceHandler`]@java[`GreeterServiceHandlerFactory`] was generated that wraps the implementation with the gRPC functionality to be plugged into an existing Akka HTTP server app.
+Pekko gRPC servers are implemented with Pekko HTTP.
+In addition to the above `GreeterService`, a @scala[`GreeterServiceHandler`]@java[`GreeterServiceHandlerFactory`] was generated that wraps the implementation with the gRPC functionality to be plugged into an existing Pekko HTTP server app.

 You create the request handler by calling @scala[`GreeterServiceHandler(yourImpl)`]@java[`GreeterServiceHandlerFactory.create(yourImpl, ...)`].